dan-mihai-filipescu/eliLaBr/README.md

   ## Tvectors library

   **`Tvectors`** dynamic library provides the classes dealing with storage of vectors of pairs (DepositedEnergy, Time) for each detector, the vector of which elements consists from previous vectors for all detectors involved in the current event and also the necessary methods to access the vector element pairs, insert/append/delete/initialize/sort/contract elements, etc. The class is needed while performing the GEANT simulation, but also in the process of sorting/analysing the simulation results.

+  ## DataAnalysis package files

+  This folder contains **`PileItUp`** code which is used to perform the sorting of events saved in the **`nai_9_MeV.root`** event file produced by the **eliLaBr** GEANT4 simulation code.
+The code relies on **`PileItUp.in`** input file which contains self-explanatory information.

+  One important option specifify how many consecutive events should be packed together in order to simulate the pile-up effect on the detector due to the multiple particle within one bunch.
+Thus, with one unique simulation performed, we can make multiple data analysis considering different scenarios: no pile-up, or pile-up considering different distributions, averages, etc. We can consider a fixed integer number of pile-up events, or a Poisson distribution of events, providinf the average value of the Poisson distribution.

   ## Papers